ravixalgorithm/openreadme/README.md

 # OpenReadme

-OpenReadme is a modern, open-source GitHub profile README generator that creates beautiful, auto-updating profile banners with customizable bento-style grids.
-Built with Next.js and serverless technology for seamless profile customization.
+OpenReadme is a modern, open-source GitHub profile README generator that creates beautiful, customizable bento-style grids.
+Built with Next.js and serverless technology, it allows you to create stunning profile README banners.

-Note: OpenReadme is a community-built tool for generating GitHub profile READMEs.
-Generated images are cached and may be updated based on your configuration and GitHub activity.
+> **Note**: Workflow automation and auto-updating features are currently under development.
+For now, OpenReadme supports only **static image creation**.

+---

 ## 📋 Table of Contents